peter-woyzbun/querygraph/README.md

 ## Walkthrough

-The first thing to happen when our example query is executed, is the "rendering" of the `mongo_node` query node's query template.
+The basic structure of our example query is broken down in the diagram below.
+The `CONNECT` block establishes connections to the databases that will be queried upon execution.
+The `RETRIEVE` block is where "query nodes" are defined, and each query node represents a query on a single database.
+The `JOIN` block describes how the data results of each query node are joined.

 <hr>